junxit/us-congress-bills-110/metadata.md

 - 2007-03-13 — Introduced in Senate
 - 2007-03-13 — Read twice and referred to the Committee on the Judiciary.
 - 2007-03-13 — Sponsor introductory remarks on measure.
 (CR S3072-3073)
+- 2007-03-15 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-05-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-69.
+Additional views filed.
+- 2007-05-22 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-69.
+Additional views filed.
+- 2007-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 167.